-The swim program caters for al Kinross Wolaroi students from Kindergarten through to Year 12.
-Squads are run out of the School's 25 meter pool housed in the Anderson Center.
-Swim squad is open to all students whether they are swimming just for fitness or are a little more serious and would like to compete.
+The swim program caters for all Kinross Wolaroi students from Kindergarten through to Year 12.
+Squads are run at our 25 meter pool in the Anderson Centre.
+Swim squad is open to all students whether they are swimming just for fitness or would like to compete.
 Students do not have to commit to competition swimming to join the squads.
 We have 5 levels of swimming squads: Entry squad is transition, from there students can progress through our squad levels to the performance squad which is aimed at state and national representation.
 Upon joining the swimming program students are assessed and placed in squads that suit their ability.
 Progression through the squads is based on ability not age, so the faster an athlete acquires skills and gets fitter the faster they progress through the squads.
 Athletes within the program are encouraged to join the Kinross Wolaroi Swim Club which is open to all levels of swimming ability.